 earned during a match.
 Any club not providing an umpire must pay the umpire in attendance the

 sum of £20.
 Persistent offenders will be disciplined by the Management Committee.
 The umpire present should be requested to officiate at the bowler’s end for the duration of the match.

-Where a team is given a walkover they will be awarded 5 umpires bonus points if they had an umpire
+Where a game is washed out or a team is given a walkover they will be awarded 3 umpires bonus points if they had an umpire

 (b) Each club providing a scorer for a league match will have 3 bonus point added to those earned during the match.
 Any club not providing a scorer must pay the scorer in attendance the sum of £10.
 Persistent offenders will be disciplined by the Management Committee.
-Where a team is given a walkover they will be awarded 3 scorers bonus point if they had a scorer for the previous 3 games.
+Where a game is washed out or a team is given a walkover they will be awarded 3 scorers bonus point if they had a scorer for the previous 2 games.

 (c) At the conclusion of a league match, the two umpires working as a team must jointly complete the card provided by the league scoring the condition of the pitch; outfield; behaviour of the home team; behaviour of the away team, together with any comments that they wish to make about the match.
 These cards must then be sent to the fixture secretary.
 In the event of a team not having an appointed umpire for the match, the club will not have the opportunity to comment.
 Umpires are asked to indicate when penalty runs would have been awarded for fair and unfair play even though these penalty runs have not been implemented by the league.

 (a) The decision as to whether play is possible shall be according to the Laws of

 Cricket (2.7, 2.8 and 6.2) (These laws are printed at the end of this section.)